 Need more info?
 Read our piece on “How to make money with Airbnb.”

 The best kind of money is found money!
-MissingMoney.com and Unclaimed.org are two sites where you can do a quick check in your name or a spouse’s name for money that may be due to you that you’ve lost track of over the years.
+MissingMoney.com and Unclaimed.org are two sites where you can do a quick check of your name for money that may be due to you that you’ve lost track of over the years.

 This money can come in the form of unclaimed money from bank accounts, insurance policies and safe deposit boxes, among other overlooked sources.